-.3 Unit: 16.2 hours of laboratory, per term, P/NP, DG, CSU
+.3 Unit: 16.2 hours of laboratory, per term, P/NP, DG, CSU Prerequisite: NURS-205, NURS-210 (or equivalent), NURS-211 (or equivalent), NURS-212, NURS-235 (or equivalent), NURS-236 (or equivalent), NURS-256 (or equivalent); and admission to the nursing program

-Prerequisite: NURS-205, 210, 211, 212, 235, 236, 255, and 256; admission to the nursing program.
+Prerequisite for 30-Unit Option LVNs: NURS-205, NURS-260, NURS-261; and admission to the nursing program

 This course is an adjunct to NURS-275.
-It provides instruction related to specific geriatric and advanced medical-surgical nursing skills, as well as an opportunity for individual and small groups practice of those skills in the nursing skills laboratory.
+It provides instruction related to specific geriatric and advanced medical-surgical nursing skills, as well as an opportunity for individual and small group practice of those skills in the nursing skills laboratory.